 Recently, I went on an adventure through southern Africa.
 The last stop of the trip was in Zimbabwe.
 Victoria Falls to be specific.
-There is a lot to do in Victoria Falls, and white water rafting is the most adventurous!
+There is a lot to do there: like white water rafting at Victoria Falls on the Zambezi river!

 1. Don’t let the safety briefing in advance scare you off

 As with flying, the crew will give you a briefing about safety.
 What to wear, what to look out for, and especially what to do in certain situations.

 The situations they discuss almost all include you falling in the river.
 Some even speak of finding yourself underwater, stuck in a whirlpool (without jets, urgh), or stuck under the boat itself.